 Resources and Fulfillment

 Having a creative and original concept is only half the battle won.
 You also need to have excellent customer service, which means you need to have resources.
 Ensure that you can attend to all your customers’ questions and concerns quickly and solve problems efficiently.
 A factor often overlooked when creating your exciting business idea is the importance of the fulfillment process.
-Whether you have your own warehouse, or work with a third-party fulfillment center, it needs to be seamless.
+Whether you have your own warehouse or work with a third-party subscription box fulfillment center, it needs to be seamless.
 Do your research beforehand to find a fulfillment partner with experience and excellent service that delights.
 With a great idea and a great team for execution, you have all the reason to succeed!